simulogics/prosperousuniverse-docs/content/tutorials/corporations/_index.md

 #### Corporate headquarters

 Corporate headquarters are not a necessity for a corporation to be functional.
 However, they are the first corporate project that must be realized before any other corporate projects become available.

+Once corporate headquarters become active, they provide a 10% productivity boost to all bases of members of the owning corporation.

 ## About this page